• About Us

 I’m speaking of a picnic on the Square du Vert-Galant.

-Some of my best Sunday afternoons in Paris were spent on a blanket in this little park with a few friends, a bottle of sparkling wine, a loaf of baguette, a wheel of brie, and Notre Dame just a few skips away…
+Some of my best Sunday afternoons in Paris have been spent on a blanket in this little park with a few friends, a bottle of sparkling wine, a loaf of baguette, a wheel of brie, and Notre-Dame just a few skips away…

 Allow time to enjoy the gardens, too, as well as the surrounding neighborhood, which is lively and full of local color.

 Should you be in the city as a new expat rather than a tourist, note that the best place in Paris to shop for white china is just down the street from the Carnavalet.
-You’ll find La Vaissellerie at 92 rue St. Antoine.
+You’ll find La Vaissellerie at 92 rue Saint-Antoine.

 Bonus trivia: While most Paris museums have free days every week or month, admission to the Carnavalet is free every day.